metrorailings/OwlBlog/content/posts/week-15-insights-1.md

 Just poor defense from the Packers on a late touchdown drive against the Ravens.
 Pass rush was neutered, thanks in part to the tempo, but the Packers were all too happy playing a very vanilla defense.
 No blitzing, no contesting quick passes.
 On the touchdown play, the Packers only had 10 men on field.
 Worrying.
 Joe Burry was doing a damn fine job as well, but his credentials need to be called into question.
 The next game will tell us quite a bit about whether Burry can actually develop sound game plans.

+Now compare that to Baltimore's defense who was able to force a three-and-out from the Packers defense.

+Green Bay's prevent defense has been absolutely limp.
+I will never again take a Matt LaFleur team giving away more than three points.

 ***

 ## Falcons @ 49ers